‘Crown-of-thorns starfish bleaching Australian content’: Michael Cordell blasts tech giants

 “The whole media landscape from print journalism through to television has been completely and utterly reshaped as a result of the FANGS,” he said on ABC Radio National’s Medialand program.

 “Commercial television is on its knees.
 We know all the challenges that print journalism has faced.
-Netflix kind of rules the roost.
+Netflix rules the roost.
 But the FANGs don’t pay tax in Australia.
 They commission very little content.
 They piggyback on the NBN without paying anything for it.

 As a result of the platforms gobbling up local ad dollars and eyeballs, Cordell said it’s difficult for local producers to get local shows made.
 And because the tech giants are acting legally, he said it’s on the government to step up and take action.